nathaliesommer/PredPrey-HabitatDomains/README.md

 ## Model 1: Excluding predator strategy

 *mod1 <- coxph(Surv(year, status) ~ propHabitat + propPredFree + propSafeSpace*
 Note: this model does NOT account for predator strategy.
 So this is general for all predator strategies.
+But I think we use this because it assesses how survival changes based on prey behavior.
+Which allows us to directly compare.

 ![Table 1](Output_Figures/FiveYrNCEHazardTable.png)